 The second ingredient is pork meal.
 Pork meal is considered a meat concentrate and contains nearly 300% more protein than fresh pork.

-The eighth ingredient is pork fat, a product from rendering pig meat.
+The sixth ingredient is pork fat, a product from rendering pig meat.

 Commonly known as lard, pork fat can add significant flavor to any dog food.
 And it can be high in linoleic acid, an omega-6 fatty acid essential for life.